Woman Suffrage Timeline (1840-1920)

 The Anti-Suffrage Party is founded.

-Susan B. Anthony attempts to vote for Ulysses S. Grant in the presidential election and is arrested and brought to trial in Rochester, New York.
+Susan B. Anthony casts her ballot for Ulysses S. Grant in the presidential election and is arrested and brought to trial in Rochester, New York.
 Fifteen other women are arrested for illegally voting.
 Sojourner Truth appears at a polling booth in Battle Creek, Michigan, demanding a ballot to vote; she is turned away.

 Abigail Scott Duniway convinces Oregon lawmakers to pass laws granting a married woman’s rights such as starting and operating her own business, controlling the money she earns, and the right to protect her property if her husband leaves.

 The Woman's Christian Temperance Union (WCTU) is founded by Annie Wittenmyer.
 With Frances Willard at its head (1876), the WCTU became important proponent in the fight for woman suffrage.
 As a result, one of the most strong opponents to women's enfranchisement was the liquor lobby, which feared women might use their vote to prohibit the sale of liquor.

 Susan B. Anthony and Matilda Joslyn Gage disrupt the official Centennial program at Independence Hall in Philadelphia, presenting a “Declaration of Rights for Women” to the Vice President.